-''' compare_structures(compare_mode=3, fit=True, fit_atoms='CA', matrix_file='family.mat', output='LONG', asgl_output=False, refine_local=True, rms_cutoffs=(3.5, 3.5, 60.0, 60.0, 15.0, 60.0, 60.0, 60.0, 60.0, 60.0, 60.0), varatom='CA', edat=None, io=None) '''
+''' compare_structures(compare_mode=3, fit=True, fit_atoms='CA', matrix_file='family.mat', output='LONG', asgl_output=False, refine_local=True, rms_cutoffs=(3.5, 3.5, 60.0, 60.0, 15.0, 60.0, 60.0, 60.0, 60.0, 60.0), varatom='CA', edat=None, io=None) '''

 This command compares the structures in the given alignment.
-It does not make an alignment, but it calculates the RMS and DRMS deviations between atomic positions and distances, and class differences output selects short ('SHORT') or long ('LONG') form of output to the log file.
+It does not make an alignment, but it calculates the RMS and DRMS deviations between atomic positions and distances, and class differences between the mainchain and sidechain dihedral angles.
+In contrast to the Selection.superpose() command, Alignment.compare_structures() works with a multiple alignment and it writes more information about the pairwise comparisons.

+output selects short ('SHORT') or long ('LONG') form of output to the log file.
 If it contains word 'RMS' or 'DRMS' it also outputs the RMS or DRMS deviation matrix to file matrix_file.
-This file can be used with the PHYLIP program or with the environ.dendrogram() or environ.principal_components() commands of MODELLER to calculate a clustering of the structures.
+This file can be used with the PHYLIP program or with the Environ.dendrogram() or Environ.principal_components() commands of MODELLER to calculate a clustering of the structures.